 - Volunteer, Tulsa Lawyers for Children

-- Board Vice-President and Executive Committee Member, Community Service Council (CSC) of Tulsa
+- Board President and Executive Committee Member, Community Service Council (CSC) of Tulsa

 - Advisory Board Member, Honor Bunker, Inc. d/b/a Coffee Bunker

 - Past Member, Tulsa Junior Board, Sooner Chapter, Cystic Fibrosis Foundation

 - Past Board Member, Tulsa School of Arts & Sciences, Foundation for Academic Excellence

 - Oklahoma Bar Association